sarahrieubland/getdata_courseproject/CodeBook.md

 ## Transfomations

-0. Download and Open files.\s\s
+0. Download and Open files.
-Download and unzip the data.
+* Download and unzip the data.
-The files are txt files (separator "") with no colomns names.
+* The files are txt files (separator "") with no colomns names.

-1. Merge the "train" and "test" datasets. \s\s
+1. Merge the "train" and "test" datasets.
-Add columns to the datasets with the subject and acitivity information Merge the rows of the train and the test datasets with `rbind()` "train" and "test" are different observations
+* Add columns to the datasets with the subject and acitivity information
+* Merge the rows of the train and the test datasets with `rbind()` "train" and "test" are different observations

-2. Extract only mean() and std() for each measurement. \s\s Open the list of features file
+2. Extract only mean() and std() for each measurement.
+* Open the list of features file
-Identify the features containing "mean()" or "std()" using `grepl` Subset the dataset to the variables including "mean()" or "std()"
+* Identify the features containing "mean()" or "std()" using `grepl`
+* Subset the dataset to the variables including "mean()" or "std()"

-3. Label variables with appropriate names. \s\s
+3. Label variables with appropriate names.
-Set the column names (variables) with the name of the measurement (from the features list)
+* Set the column names (variables) with the name of the measurement (from the features list)

-4. Add descriptive activity names. \s\s
+4. Add descriptive activity names.
-Open the activity labels file to lookup the name of each activity coded by 1-6.
+* Open the activity labels file to lookup the name of each activity coded by 1-6.
-Add a new column with the activity name as factor variable.
+* Add a new column with the activity name as factor variable.

-5. Tidy data set with the average of each variable for each (activity, subject).\s\s Transform the subject variable into a factor.
+5. Tidy data set with the average of each variable for each (activity, subject).\s\s
+* Transform the subject variable into a factor.
-Split the dataset according to the subjets AND the activity (the interaction between the two).
+* Split the dataset according to the subjets AND the activity (the interaction between the two).
-Calculate the mean by columns for each interaction (activity.subject) Save the tidy dataset as a txt file.
+* Calculate the mean by columns for each interaction (activity.subject)
+* Save the tidy dataset as a txt file.

 ## Variables
-### 30 volunteers subjects (1-30)
+### Volunteers subjects (1-30)

-### 6 activities
+### Activities
-*WALKING
-*WALKING_UPSTAIRS
-*WALKING_DOWNSTAIRS
-*SITTING
-*STANDING
-*LAYING
+* WALKING
+* WALKING_UPSTAIRS
+* WALKING_DOWNSTAIRS
+* SITTING
+* STANDING
+* LAYING

-### 79 measurements
+### Measurements
 These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.\s\s mean(): Mean value std(): Standard deviation
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.\s\s
+* mean(): Mean value
+* std(): Standard deviation

         *tBodyAcc-XYZ
         *tGravityAcc-XYZ